hfawzi/cvxquad/README.md

 available at https://arxiv.org/abs/1705.00812.

+# News

+*July 14, 2021*: Added support for approximations that are formal upper or lower bounds on log -- the Pade approximations from the paper above are neither upper nor lower bounds.
+The new approximations are based on Gauss-Radau quadrature, see [doc/log_approx_bounds.pdf](doc/log_approx_bounds.pdf) for more details.
+Functions quantum_entr, quantum_rel_entr, trace_logm and op_rel_entr_epi_cone now have an additional parameter, 'apx', which can be used to specify which approximation to be used (apx=-1,0,+1).

 # Installation

 Unpack the zip file https://github.com/hfawzi/cvxquad/archive/master.zip and add the folder to your MATLAB path.

 ## Replacing successive approximation

+*Update*: CVX 2.2 can now handle the exponential cone natively when used with Mosek 9.
+See [CVX's documentation](http://web.cvxr.com/cvx/doc/advanced.html#the-successive-approximation-method).
+If you have access to Mosek, no need to use any approximations.

 To replace the successive approximation functionality of CVX whenever the exponential cone is used (e.g., when using rel_entr or in GP mode), copy the file "exponential/exponential.m" to the folder "sets" in your CVX installation (you may want to keep a copy of the existing file in case you want to revert to the successive approximation method).

 # Example